Sunday, 24-11-2014. Day 96.

 We took our place in line for the shuttle.
 Along with us was a group of men from the Philippines who were in some sort of band and a woman from Hong Kong, who was the only one of us who spoke Chinese.

 The band was laughing and goofing around while the woman looked annoyed.
-At one point, as we were trying to fit everyone’s luggage into the van in a logical order, she muttered in English, “The employees here don’t even understand Chinese.”
+At one point, as hotel staff were trying to fit everyone’s luggage into the van in a logical order, she muttered in English, “The employees here don’t even understand Chinese.”
 We had to take her word on that.

 We all climbed into the van.
 Between the ten passengers and all our luggage, it was one packed truck.
 We made it as far as the end of the parking lot before the driver’s phone rang and the truck stopped.
-We sat there for a few minutes, through two or three stoplight cycles as he held the phone to his ear, before he popped the truck into reverse and backed up to the door of the hotel.
+We sat there for a few minutes. as he held the phone to his ear.
+Two or three stoplight cycles went by before he popped the truck into reverse and backed up to the door of the hotel.

 He left the van and went inside, where we could see him talking to the young man for about five minutes.
 Then they walked out together, and the young man stepped onto the van and asked, in English, “Who was in room 203?”
 No answer.
 “Room 203?”
 After a long and uncomfortable silence, one of the band guys raised his hand.
 The young man asked, “Can I have your room key, please?”